Choibalsan (city)

 Choibalsan (Mongolian: Чойбалсан) is the fourth-largest city in Mongolia after Ulaanbaatar, Darkhan, and Erdenet.
 The name of the city was Bayan Tümen (Баян Түмэн) until 1941, when it was renamed after the communist leader Khorloogiin Choibalsan in honor of the 20th anniversary of the Mongolian Revolution of 1921.
-It is the capital of the province of Dornod.
-The city administrative unit's official name is Kherlen sum, with area of 281 sqkm.
+It is the capital of the province of Dornod with the city's administrative unit named as Kherlen sum, enclosing an area of 281 sqkm.

 It is situated at the Kherlen River, at an elevation of 747 m above sea level.

 History

 The location has been a post on a trading route for centuries.
 In the 19th century it grew into a city, and became the economic hub of eastern Mongolia in the twentieth century and is still serving as an active economic center for Eastern Mongolia.

 Due to the city's proximity to the site of the Battle of Khalkhin Gol, it contains a museum dedicated to Georgy Zhukov, hero of the battle.